“What’s in a name that which we call a rose? By any other name would smell as sweet.” – William Shakespeare, Romeo and Juliet

 After speaking to Luis, I realized I have so much more to learn about others while living in Spain.
 I am going to try to reflect upon the interactions I have with Spaniards and other Americans in order to understand more about them and myself.
 I need to make a commitment to pause and reflect while being abroad.
 Often in our daily lives we are so busy that we miss the meaning of what things really mean.
 Or, maybe we don’t realize the importance of why something means so much to someone else when it may seem so irrelevant to us.
 Every day we say multiple names as we greet one another but have we really stopped to think about who that person is or where they come from?
 Or, perhaps thinking about what makes up their life story.

 Everyone, no matter how old they are, has a story — at birth, we start off with a story given to us by our parents who in turn have been given a story to them by their parents — our grandparents.
 That’s personal history.
 After you finish reading this, think about what your name means to you.
 Also, what does your name mean to others in your community?
 What’s your story?
 Has anyone that you interacted with lately made the effort to find out?
 Or, vice versa?

 Anticipate the Next Chapter Living Abroad

 As we anticipate the next chapter of our immersion program, we are excited about the challenges that await us.
-These challenges mean renting their very first apartment after post-undergraduate studies.
-This is while they are in a foreign country and speaking a different language. they are also using foreign currency… a new job… new coworkers… new transportation and so one.
+These challenges for some mean renting their very first apartment after post-undergraduate studies all while in a foreign country and speaking a different language.
+They are using foreign currency… working at a new job… meeting new coworkers… finding new transportation and so on.
 For others, it means learning a new language and exploring a city that doesn’t get dark until about 10:00 pm.
 For all of us, it means making everlasting friendships and preparing to teach abroad very soon!